TESTOSTERONE THERAPY, AND HOW IT WORKS

 So if you think the problem may be hormonal (and in my 10 years of practice I have come to trust women’s own instincts) you might want to consider talking to a practitioner about testosterone replacement therapy.

-Many women do not experience side effects from testosterone supplementation but if they do the side effects are usually reversible if the dosage is reduce or discontinued.
-The most common side effect that we see is hair growth which is usually only at the site of the testosterone gel application.
+Many women do not experience side effects from testosterone supplementation, but if they do, the side effects are usually reversible if the dosage is reduced or discontinued.
+The most common side effect that we see is hair growth, which is usually only at the site of the testosterone gel application.
 Some women may notice their leg or facial hair grows back a little faster.
 Other possible but rare side effects include acne, hair loss on head, increase in cholesterol, aggressive behavior, voice deepening and clitoral enlargement.
-Again these side effects are very rare and are more likely is a woman who use higher than normal doses of testosterone for a long period of time.
+Again these side effects are very rare and are more likely in a woman who uses higher than normal doses of testosterone for a long period of time.